 Colony Capital's compensation philosophy is to seek to align the interests of its professionals (including our executive officers) with those of its investors and investors in the vehicles that it manages, including us.
 In setting compensation for its professionals, Colony Capital takes into consideration various factors in determining the total compensation payable to its professionals including the type, scope and level of responsibility of the professional on behalf of Colony Capital, the Company, and other managed affiliates, as applicable.
 Colony Capital evaluates market conditions and individual contributions made by the professional.
-With regard to the compensation that was paid by Colony Capital to our named executive officers, Colony Capital also evaluated contributions to Company performance during 2018, including the consummation of the Mergers, deployment of capital in new investments, portfolio management and asset rationalization activities, and overall efforts to strengthen our balance sheet and maintain focused risk management activities.
+With regard to the compensation that was paid by Colony Capital to our named executive officers, Colony Capital also evaluated contributions to Company performance during 2019, including deployment of capital in new investments, portfolio management and asset rationalization activities, and overall efforts to strengthen our balance sheet and maintain focused risk management activities.

 In setting compensation for its professionals, including our named executive officers, Colony Capital did not take into account the amount of the management fee we pay to our Manager.
-For the fiscal year ended December 31, 2018, we incurred a total management fee expense of \$43.2 million.
-We did not pay any incentive compensation fees to our Manager during the fiscal year ended December 31, 2018.
-For the year ended December 31, 2018, the total reimbursements of expenses incurred by the Manager on behalf of the Company and reimbursable in accordance with the Management Agreement was \$10.4 million.

-Of the reimbursement amount, \$0.7 million represented our aggregate reimbursement for the salary and other compensation/benefits earned by each of the individuals serving in the capacity of Chief Financial Officer in 2018.
+For the fiscal year ended December 31, 2019, we incurred a total management fee expense of \$42.39 million.
+We did not pay any incentive compensation fees to our Manager during the fiscal year ended December 31, 2019.
+For the year ended December 31, 2019, the total reimbursements of expenses incurred by the Manager on behalf of the Company and reimbursable in accordance with the Management Agreement was \$11.1 million.
+Of the reimbursement amount, \$517,584 represented our aggregate reimbursement for the salary and other compensation/benefits earned by our Chief Financial Officer in 2019.

-Our named executive officers for 2018 were Kevin P. Traenkle, our Chief Executive Officer and President; Neale W. Redington, our Chief Financial Officer and Treasurer; David A. Palamé, our General Counsel and Secretary; and Sujan S. Patel, our former Chief Financial Officer and Treasurer.
-On November 9, 2018, Mr. Patel resigned from his positions with the Company, and Mr. Redington succeeded Mr. Patel in these capacities.
+Our named executive officers for 2019 were Kevin P. Traenkle, our former Chief Executive Officer and President; Neale W. Redington, our Chief Financial Officer and Treasurer; and David A. Palamé, our General Counsel and Secretary.
+Mr. Witt served as Interim Chief Executive Officer and President between February 29, 2020 and April 1, 2020.
+Effective April 1, 2020, Mr. Mazzei was appointed as Chief Executive Officer and President.
+Therefore, neither Mr. Witt nor Mr. Mazzei were named executive officers in 2019.